openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 repository.

 You can test the webhook by clicking on the webhook and then on **Test Delivery** button.

+|**NOTE**: If your previous pipeline hasn't finished yet, then this one will queue up behind it and execute once the first pipeline build completes.

 ![Webhook Test Delivery]({% image_path bootstrap-webhook-testdelivery.png %}){:width="600px"}